-Usually James comes and bounces about on me at 7-ish and prises my eyelids open and asks me to sort out his bottom or get him dressed for nursery or something, but I think G must have intervened today.
+Usually the boy comes and bounces about on me at 7-ish and prises my eyelids open and asks me to sort out his bottom or get him dressed for nursery or something, but I think G must have intervened today.
 Blessings on him!

 In other news, I think we’re now technically ready with everything we need for Thing 2, even though G and I would both really prefer to postpone her arrival for another 6 months or so.

 Yesterday I indulged in 1/2 hour of flatpack glee and put together the bedside crib.
-It’s almost identical to the one we had for James, which was a god-send for night feeding.
+It’s almost identical to the one we had for boy, which was a god-send for night feeding.

 I’ve assembled it on it’s smallest setting for now but it can be expanded to a larger mattress if she gets too big for it.
 Also we can lower the mattress/raise the sides once she’s old enough to roll about or sit up.
 I’m not sure whether or not to bother with the canopy – it looks so much smaller and less obtrusive in my bedroom without it.
 Hmmm.